50 Wedding Weekend Activities on Virginia’s Blue Ridge Whisky Wine Loop

 - Front Royal – Many people know Front Royal as the town they pass through enroute to Virginia’s world-famous Skyline Drive.
 But it’s also got plenty of quirky buys you’ll only find in small mountain town shops: wind chimes and tarot cards, climbing gear, kilns and potters’ wheels, architectural salvage.
 Front Royal Brewing Company is the entertainment anchor of Main Street, and a diverse culinary scene attests to the emotional pull of the region for the immigrants who came and stayed: Thai, Mexican, Chinese, Caribbean, and Italian complement the local burgers and BBQ.

 - Luray – Families have been drawn to Luray for decades for its famous caverns, and now a new generation heads to its small downtown for craft beer tastings at Hawksbill Brewing Co., antiquing, local handcrafts, and shopping for vinyl (records, that is).
-Gathering Grounds is the coffee heart of the community, and the new Valley Cork or the Speakeasy at Mimslyn Inn is where everyone heads for drinks or dinner.
+Gathering Grounds is the coffee heart of the community, the Speakeasy at Mimslyn Inn is where everyone heads for drinks or dinner.
 Find maps and advice at the Visitor’s Center, housed in a restored train depot, and open daily.

 - Sperryville – The tiniest of towns, Sperryville and its adorable Main Street boast a surprising number of exceptional stops for the culinarily inclined.
 Conveniently spaced among the art boutiques are a brewery (Hopkins Ordinary Ale Works), distillery (Copper Fox Distillery), and upscale pizza place (Rappahannock Pizza Kitchen) – brilliant!
 It’s a short walk from one to the other, so you can easily park and wander.